Leelu55/catalog/README.md

 engine = create_engine('postgresql://catalog:library2019@localhost:5432/catalog')
 ```

-- in catalog.py in the code execution block at the end remove all localhost related code
+- In catalog.py in the code execution block at the end remove all localhost related code

 OLD CODE:
 ```